Friday, 17 April 2026

 I had a really good time at the 32nd Annual Surrey International Writers' Conference October 25th to 27th 2024.

-Friday I pitched to an agent who asked for the first one hundred pages of my fantasy novel and a synposis.
-That's very exiciting!
+Friday I pitched to an agent who asked for the first one hundred pages of my fantasy novel and a synopsis.
+That's very exciting!

 Later on Friday I had a very good conversation with Darren Groth.
 I really liked one particular scene in his novel Are You Seeing Me?.
 I'm very thankful he signed my copy.